 Children can bypass web filtering you have put in place in various ways:

-Change the Password for The Web Filtering
+Change the Password

 As mentioned above, children have a knack of finding out your password, and then change it.
 You might share the password with the child for a specific reason, and then forget to reset it.
 The kids go online, change the parental controls in place, browse, and then set the controls as they were before.
 This is a perfect crime, which you might not discover in a hurry.

-Use The Neighbor’s Open Wi-Fi to Bypass Web Filtering
+Use The Neighbor’s Open Wi-Fi to Bypass

 If your neighbours’ Wi-Fi happens to be open, kids will log into their network if the signal is strong.
 If the neighbours’ inadvertently share their password and the kids find out, and they can log into that network if the neighbours have no web filtering.

-Use A VPN to Circumnavigate the Web Filter
+Use A VPN to Circumnavigate

-One of the most popular techniques of evading web filtering is to use a Virtual Private Network (VPN) to browse incognito.
+One of the most popular techniques of evading content filtering is to use a Virtual Private Network (VPN) to browse incognito.
 A VPN hides an IP address and masks locations, and the children, especially the older ones, download VPNs and use them to bypass web filtering.

 Nowadays, every browser offers a private or incognito mode that does not keep records of sites visited or files downloaded.
 When kids use the normal mode, the browser records all their online activity on the hard disk.
 A private browser does not mean they will be anonymous, but their devices will not keep a record of their operations.